dotnetjunkie/blog/content/posts/meanwhile-on-the-command-side-of-my-architecture.md

 It isn’t wrong, per see, to return data from commands.
 I used to do this myself, as you can read [here](/steven/p/data-commands).
 However, I found that disallowing the return of data from commands in general is an improvement, since it simplifies the command handlers, and makes it easier to make command handlers idempotent.
 Idempotency allows commands to be queued, resent, and retried, without causing unfortunate actions caused by commands executed twice.

 The result of such design decision is, of course, that you need to ‘work around’ cases where there is no alternative for returning data, which might very well be the case in your JWT example.
-Although you can chose to change your architecture and allow all commands return a value to accommodate this, I found this to be less ideal.
+Although you can choose to change your architecture and allow all commands return a value to accommodate this, I found this to be less ideal.
 I found that the need to return data is so rare in the applications I build, that I rather work around the few cases that do need to return data, instead of changing my architecture and complicating all command handlers to accommodate the few.

 The thing about architecture is, though, that it’s always about striking a balance.
 You will have to find the architecture that strikes the most optimal situation in your particular application.
 For me, this is the rule that commands can’t return any data.
 This might be different in your case.
 For instance when you’re dealing with an already existing application that works with auto-increment database identifiers, rather than GUIDs, it might be easier to let commands return data.